-CINCINNATI — A longtime Hamilton County judge admitted to harassing a female coworker by repeatedly asking her on a date, calling her on her personal cell phone and sending her dozens of Facebook messages with sexually explicit content.
+CINCINNATI — A longtime Hamilton County judge admitted to repeatedly asking a female coworker on a date, calling her on her personal cell phone and sending her dozens of Facebook messages with sexually explicit content.

 The woman, identified in documents only as Jane Doe, submitted a misconduct complaint to the Ohio Board of Professional Conduct on March 22.
 The judge, Theodore Newton Berry, admitted nearly all of her allegations were true in an answer filed the following day.

 The Ohio Supreme Court will decide what happens next.